3-Ingredient All-Natural DIY Moisturizer

 Yes, if you can believe it, three ingredients is all it takes to moisturize and soothe your skin (and honestly, you really only need coconut oil if you want to go really minimalist!).

-But I was inspired by SW Basics’ Cream, which uses a simple blend of coconut oil, shea butter and olive oil.
+I was inspired by S.W.
+Basics’ Original Cream, which uses a simple blend of coconut oil, shea butter and olive oil.
 Rather than pay someone else to stir these ingredients together, I opted to make my own and the result is the creamiest, dreamiest moisturizer I’ve ever used!

 Just a few drops of some essential oils make it smell amazing, not to mention help target specific skin conditions, from sensitivity to acne and wrinkles.
 Here’s a great guide to choosing the right essential oils for your skin type.